learn-co-students/pfwtfp-advanced-dice-thrower-london-web-060319-mod-1-repeat/README.md

 create CLI versions of all sorts of board games.
 But what about our Dungeons and Dragons friends?
 They've got all kinds of dice with a variable number of sides.

-Let's create 2 new methods for for friends: `roll_prompt` and `throw_variable_die`.
+Let's create two new methods for for friends: `roll_prompt` and `throw_variable_die`.
 The `roll_prompt` method will accept any number of sides from 3 to 100.
-When a valid number is passed in, print a message that says "We're rolling a `[number_of_sides]`sided die!".
-If a number less than 3 or greater than 100 is passed in, it should return "Oops!
+When a valid number is passed in, print a message that says:
+"We're rolling a `[number_of_sides]`sided die!".
+If a number less than 3 or greater than 100 is passed in, it should return: "Oops!
 This die does not exist.
 Please enter a number between 3 and 100".

 **NOTE:** Use `prints` instead of `puts` to print output to the terminal.